-These changes aim to improve the comparability of the Board's accounts with the rest of the public sector and over time with the private sector.
+The Code aims to improve the comparability of public sector accounts and, over time, public sector accounts with those of the private sector.
 Overall this results in the presentation of more detailed financial statements which aim to provide greater transparency about the key issues affecting the Board's finances.